How to Avoid Common Mistakes When Making a Chain Link Fence with Privacy Slats

 Putting Post Holes in the Wrong Order

 It’s important that you dig holes for terminal posts first.
-They also need to be at accurate ratios in order to make the fence turn out properly.
+They also need to be at accurate ratios in order to make the chain link fence with privacy slats turn out properly.
 In general, you should make them three times the width of the post and about a third of the length.

 Trying to Go Without String

-Your fence will then be straight when you go to lay it down.
+Your chain link fence with privacy slats will then be straight when you go to lay it down.
 You don’t want to end up making the mistake of many others by trying to skip this important step.

 Putting the Fence Up Not Fully on Your Property

-You need to know exactly where the property lines for your area are so that you don’t risk accidentally building your fence on an area that doesn’t belong to you.
+You need to know exactly where the property lines for your area are so that you don’t risk accidentally building your chain link fence with privacy slats on an area that doesn’t belong to you.
 If you have any doubt about where your property lines are, you should definitely check the official records for your town.
 You can also get help from a surveyor or check any other official map.

 It’s also a good idea to make sure that you stay a few inches away from the property lines because you don’t want any of the concrete footings you put down to sneak over your neighbor’s property while you’re putting it down if you can avoid it.

 Privacy fencing can be an absolutely essential part of a strategy to feel secure in your own home.
-Avoiding making a mistake when setting up the fence is much easier than you might think.
+Avoiding making a mistake when setting up the chain link fence with privacy slats is much easier than you might think.
 The key is to just check a few things ahead of time.

 For more information about privacy fencing and other types, please make sure to contact us today.